karlambuckner/personal-reflections/README.md

 ## Room for Improvement

-_The following are things that I struggle with and would like to improve_
+_The following are things that I struggle with and would like to improve or things I feel need attention_

 * _Talking confidently about my code_
 * _Technical interviews/white boarding_
 * _Getting back to the basics and fully understanding the terminology_
+* _Completing projects and cleaning up my Github_
+* _Updating my Portfolio_

 ### License